An Exercise-Based Option for Scoliosis Management

 - "Immersion" programs for out of town patients to learn Schroth during one intensive week at our clinic.

 In 2012, we began teaching Schroth method to other physical therapists through our affiliation with Barcelona Scoliosis Physical Therapy School (BSTPS).
-In addition, we have been included as a multic-center research project that is pending grant approval for 2012.

 A proactive approach: We are committed to helping patients live optimally with scoliosis